VCCE/VCC/acia/ReadMe.txt

 server hostname or IP address should be entered in the Name field (default is localhost) and the server port in the Port field.

-I have been testing tcpip mode by using netcat on linux as a server.
+I have been testing tcpip mode by using netcat on Linux as a server.
-On linux ' nc -l -p 48000'   48000 is the port number I am using.
+On Linux ' nc -l -p 48000'   48000 is the port number I am using.
-After launching a shell connected to /t2 on (Nitr)Os9 the linux session becomes a terminal connected to Os9.
+After launching a shell connected to /t2 on (Nitr)Os9 the Linux session becomes a terminal connected to Os9.

 (MORE TO COME LATER)